Upgrading our Caves Road pipeline

 What will the project involve?

-The Caves Road pipeline upgrade project will involve the design and construction of a 450mm diameter PVC (or equivalent) additional water supply main which will run 1.2km along Caves Road from Lennox Drain to Marybrook Drain.
+The Caves Road pipeline upgrade project will involve the design and construction of a 560mm outer diameter Polyethylene additional water supply main which will run 1.2km along Caves Road from Lennox Drain to Marybrook Drain.

 What are the benefits of this project?